andypduk/Hermes-Capacities/README.md

 # Capacities MCP Server

-** Capacities are working on OAUTH and this will not work.
+** Capacities are working on OAUTH for the V2 API and this will not work.
 You should not be requesting access to the local URL from Capacities .
-Once this is available it will be updated here **
+Once this is available it will be updated here.
+The REST V1 API will still work **

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)